 Roads and Transportation

 Now the roads in Tibet are in good condition!
 They are all paved except the 55 miles of stretch from the main road to the Rongbuk monastery but 4WD vehicles are no longer required!
 Depending on the final group size, we use a minivan or coaster bus all transfers and tours.
-Bring a protection mast for your nose to avoid inhaling dust!
+Bring a protection mask for your nose to avoid inhaling dust!
 Driver may or may not speak English but he knows the Tibetan roads and will be experienced one.

-You will be accompanied by an experienced and knowledgeable English speaking Tibetan Guide whom you meet on arrival in Lhasa airport.
+You will be accompanied by experienced and knowledgeable English speaking Tibetan Guide who you meet on arrival in Lhasa airport.
 Besides guiding you on tour, your guide will be also responsible in dealing with check posts and local bureaucracies and complete necessary paper works.
 Guide and driver are different persons.

 Altitude sickness and health Issues

 There is no mandatory vaccination required for traveling in Tibet but you may consider vaccination against rabies and Hep A. Travelers with cardiac-pulmonary issues or any other medical conditions are recommended to consult their physician.
 The main health consideration in Tibet is altitude related illness or Acute Mountain Sickness (AMS).
 You may experience some mild symptoms initially, such as headache, lethargy, nausea and sleeplessness, but these should lessen within a few days.
 A supply of bottled oxygen is carried in the vehicle at all times should it be required.
 Hotels in Lhasa are equipped with oxygen.
 Doctors will also be available on call.